 Provide A LOT of water.
 Water helps keep the mouth clean and balances the negative effects of sugars and acids found in treats.

 Sugar free gum.
 Hand out packs of sugar free gum that contain Xylitol, which has been proven to help slow down and even stop the growth of cavity-causing bacteria.

 Fake teeth.
 Kids love extra costume accessories, and what could be more fun than plastic vampire teeth?

 Glow sticks.
 Since most children trick-or-treat once the sun sets, glow sticks can be a fun way to help them stand out in the crowd.

 Temporary tattoos.
 Most kids can’t wait to show off a cool new tattoo to friends.

 Party favors.
 Pick up some bouncy balls, yo-yos, or fake jewelry.

 Stickers.
 Kids love to collect stickers and decorate with them.
-Why not hand out fun, Halloween-themed stickers for them to wear that night or save for a later date.
+Why not hand out fun, Halloween-themed or vsco stickers for them to wear that night or save for a later date.